 Information on pharmacovigilance for marketing authorisation holders and applicants

-This webpage contains relevant and up-to-date information relating to veterinary pharmacovigilance that may be of interest to marketing authorisation holders and applicants.
+This webpage contains relevant and up-to-date information relating to veterinary pharmacovigilance that may be of interest to marketing authorisation holders (MAH) and applicants.
 Links to the sources of the information are included for ease of access.

 Guidelines on veterinary good pharmacovigilance practices (VGVP)